aditya995/dartCodeVault/README.md

 **git**
  - git clone https://github.com/aditya995/dartCodeVault.git     // Downloading files from github repo

+// Fetching the changes made in Remote repo.
+If Remote repo's current commit differs from current Local commit and the parent of both commits are same- then it needs to fetche from Remote repo first, then it can push current changes in local commit.
+First use git pull and then push current changes to Remote repo.
+ - git pull
+ - git config --global user.name "User_name"
+ - git config --global user.email "user_email"
  - git status   // See what is added or modified in local Drive
  - git add .    // Staging to commit
  - git commit -m "msg title" -m "msg body"  // Saving the files Locally (in pc drives).